seirman/AirQuality/README.md

 docker build -t gcr.io/${PROJECT_ID}.worldcities-app:v1 .
 docker push gcr.io/${PROJECT_ID}/worldcities-app:v1
 ```
- We have exported our project id before otherwise you have to write it manually.

 Now to Run it as a service we do the following: